Privacy & Information Management Program:

 Who has access to my information and to whom is it disclosed?

-Any administrative employee of Yellowtree Therapy Services may also have access to your personal information on a need-to-know basis for the purpose of ensuring optimal client care, including file management.
+Any administrative support person for Yellowtree Therapy Services may also have access to your personal information on a need-to-know basis for the purpose of ensuring optimal client care, including file management and technology support.

 The Personal Information & Protection Act (PIPA) outlines what consent is and when and how it is to be obtained.
 Yellowtree Therapy Services abides by these standards and by the College of Alberta Psychologists’ Informed Consent Practice Guidelines and the Canadian Psychological Association Code of Ethics.
 The College of Alberta Psychologists defines consent as "permission to do something."
 Consent should be: